CSCfi/annif-utils/Annif_on_Puhti.md

 ## Run Annif singularity application as a batch job

 One can find instructions for training, testing and evaluating relevant ML and NLP models on Annif [wiki page](https://github.com/NatLibFi/Annif/wiki).

 Singularity was installed on compute nodes on Puhti and Annif singularity application can be deployed as a batch job.

-An example batch script for training a model (e.g., omikuji parabel model) inside Puhti as a singularity application  as  shown below:
+A toy example batch script for training a model (e.g., omikuji parabel model) inside Puhti as a singularity application is shown below:

 ```
 #!/bin/bash